Local Nature Recovery Strategies are an England-wide system of spatial strategies

 Essential to meeting the ambitions of the NRS will be funding to ensure delivery of nature’s recovery on the ground.

 Nature is valuable in its own right - and we also rely on it for our own survival.
-But it is in decline, and we know that there is currently insufficient funding available to support its recovery – the national deficit is estimated to be in the region of £56bn by 2030, and the Oxfordshire figure is estimated at over £800million.
+But it is in decline, and we know that there is currently insufficient funding available to support its recovery – the national deficit is estimated to be in the region of £56 billion by 2030, and the Oxfordshire figure is estimated at over £800 million.
 At the same time, businesses increasingly want and need to fund nature projects, whether through voluntary or mandatory markets.
 We are working as part of the LNP to develop a delivery framework for natural capital investment in Oxfordshire that has real integrity.
 This includes developing and supporting a pipeline of projects that can be invested in to enhance ecosystem service provision in the county.
-Check out their website for more details https://www.olnp.org.uk/nature-finance.
+Check out their website for more details.

 Governance

-The Environment Bill mandates that the responsibility for producing the NRS falls to Oxfordshire County Council.
-We are working very closely with OCC and sit on the Steering Group of the LNP, in addition to several working groups.
+The Environment Bill mandates that the responsibility for producing the LNRS falls to Oxfordshire County Council.
+We are working very closely with OCC and sit on the Steering Group of the Oxfordshire Local Nature Partnership, in addition to several working groups.

 Copyright © 2022 Wild Oxfordshire.
 All rights reserved. | Our Privacy Policy | Terms & Conditions | site by im23